• Skip to primary navigation

 Filled peppers before being baked.

-Sprinkle a little cheese on top, and bake for 40 to 45 minutes until the stuffed peppers are heated through and golden brown.
+Bake.
+Sprinkle a little cheese on top, and bake the stuffed peppers for 40 to 45 minutes until they’re heated through and golden brown.

 A filled pepper, baked.